Simple Pointers for Homeschooling as a Single Mom.

 They will need the vocabulary and comprehensive knowledge from other subjects to do well.
 We will pick up science and other books for summer reading and additional reading assignments.

-They may need to focus primarily on reading, writing, and math, but forgetting the other subjects will put them behind as they age.
+They may need to focus primarily on reading, writing, and math, but neglecting the other subjects will put them at a disadvantage as they age.

-There are specific curriculums to help with reading, writing, and math.
+There are specific curricula to help with reading, writing, and math.

 Phonics for reading.

-There are many different programs for phonics, but these are the ones that I have used personally, and I have seen how helpful they are.
+There are many different programs for phonics, but these are the ones I have personally used and seen the benefits of.

 Abeka